 Culture Summit Abu Dhabi 2021

 At the same time thewas examined from the perspective of how the creative industries can advance the UN Sustainable Development Goals (SDGs) in education, business, innovation and infrastructure, cities and communities, and in the reduction of inequality.

-"It is critical, that the discussions held over the past three days continue, not just for next year, but for the next 20, 30 years and beyond.”
+"It is crucial, that the discussions held over the past three days continue, not just for next year, but for the next 20, 30 years and beyond.”
 HE Mohamed Khalifa Al Mubarak

-HE Mohamed Khalifa Al Mubarak, Chairman of the Department of Culture and Tourism – Abu Dhabi, said that this year’s Culture Summit brought together leaders from around the world to discuss key issues facing the cultural and creative industries and to find new ways of working together.
-It’s clear that the overall framework for international cooperation needs to be improved in order to strengthen the connectivity of the cultural ecosystem and maintain support for the people active in it.
+In this sense, HE Mohamed Khalifa Al Mubarak, Head of the Authority for Culture and Tourism, was able to state in Abu Dhabi that this year’s Culture Summit had brought together leading personalities from all over the world to discuss the most important problems of culture and creative industries and to find new ways of cooperation.
+He said it was clear that the framework for International Collaborations in general needed to be improved to strengthen the connectivity of the cultural ecosystem and to strengthen support for the people active in it.
 “We need to secure investment for the sector and make culture a top priority on the agenda of all politicians and decision-makers by showing how these sectors can contribute to sustainable economic and social growth,” Al Mubarak said on the closing panel.

-During the Summit, DCT Abu Dhabi, in collaboration with UNESCO, announced a joint study that will examine the impact of the Covid-19 pandemic on cultural and creative industries worldwide.
+During the Summit, the DCT Abu Dhabi announced a joint study in collaboration with UNESCO to examine the impact of the Covid 19 pandemic on cultural and creative industries worldwide:

 All sessions from Culture Summit are available online via theand .